CHLOzzz/Mario-Kart-8-Deluxe-Fan-App/README.md

 All data & assets sourced from https://www.mariowiki.com/Mario_Kart_8_Deluxe_in-game_statistics#Statistics_translation_tables and https://wallpapersafari.com/mario-kart-8-wallpapers-iphone/

-The app is meant to be intuitive to use so no intstructions should be necessary. :)
+The app is meant to be intuitive to use so no instructions should be necessary. :)